Helping older loved ones fly safely

 With preparation, many older people can fly safely.
-We look at some tips to help keep them healthy in the air.
+GP Dr Tim Ross offers some tips to help keep seniors healthy in the air.

 Whether it’s a sightseeing adventure or visiting family and friends, many older people love to travel.
 If you’re helping an elderly loved one prepare for a flight, you might have some concerns about their health and safety.
 But knowing the risks and taking some precautions can help them to stay healthy during air travel.

 Physical limitations to consider

 Dr Tim Ross, Director of Aged Care Medical Services at Bupa, advises that the recommendations for healthy older travelers taking a flight are pretty much the same as for younger people – plenty of movement and plenty of hydration.

 Dr Ross says, “From a physical point of view, it’s very important that older people maintain their mobility, so they don’t want to be sitting in a seat for long periods of time.
 They need to get up and go for small walks around the plane.”

 Older people are at higher risk of deep vein thrombosis (DVT) – where a blood clot forms in a deep vein of the leg for example – and flying for longer than four hours can increase this risk.
 Dr Ross suggests being diligent with in-flight exercises such as ankle circles, foot pumps and knee lifts.
 If you’re caring for elderly parents it’s best to teach them these movements prior to the flight.

 Medical issues such as cancer, heart disease, obesity and mobility problems can also increase the risk of blood clots.
 Dr Ross suggests older travellers speak to their GP before a trip in order to seek personalised health advice.
 “Depending on their medical history, sometimes taking an aspirin before travel can help prevent blood clots in the legs, but that’s very dependent on what their other health conditions are.”
 They may also be on medications that prevent them from taking aspirin so it’s best to check with their GP first.